 Even though we love the new rides in Hollywood Studios, we have to say this park is the hardest to navigate at the moment.
 Between long waits in the morning and the overall crowded feel, we aren’t super excited about going back at the moment.

-Things are different in the evening, and we recommend waiting until the last few hours of the day to visit for the best overall guest experience, again, only if you don’t care about riding Rise of the Resistance.
-Since the park has extremely limited options right now, we think this is the best strategy, at least until the shows start coming back.
+Things are different in the evening, and we recommend waiting until the last few hours of the day to visit for the best overall guest experience.
+Since the park has extremely limited options right now, we think this is the best strategy, at least until more of the shows start coming back.

 Until then, we suggest skipping Hollywood Studios if you don’t want to deal with the crowds unless you come in the afternoon.
 In that case, you will probably have a delightful time, taking advantage of the low wait times on some of Walt Disney World’s best rides.